Professional, Certified Mold Remediation Services in San Diego County

 Mold is a fuzzy, sometimes spongy, growth produced by several types of fungi.
 A common name for mold is mildew.
-Fungi includes organisms such as slime molds, mushrooms, smuts, rusts, mildews, moulds, stinkhorns, puffballs, truffles and yeasts.
+Fungi include organisms such as slime molds, mushrooms, smuts, rusts, mildews, molds, stinkhorns, puffballs, truffles, and yeasts.

 All molds absorb food in solution (water) directly through their cell walls and reproduce through spores.
 None conduct photosynthesis.
 This means mold can grow and reproduce nearly anywhere that moisture is present – for example, inside the wall from leaking pipes, underneath floor tile from toilet overflows or leaking showers, or inside the floor structure from sewer losses.